Terrorism in Germany: Response to terrorism

-Weimar Republic
+Weimar Republic (1919–1933)

-Germany's loss in the First World War resulted in a chaotic situation, with multiple far-left and far-right organisations attempting to seize power.
-Both the far left and the far right organised their own militias, and carried out assassinations.
-For example, the Foreign Minister Walther Rathenau was assassinated in 1922 by a far-right group.
-Members of the Communist Party of Germany assassinated police captains Paul Anlauf and Franz Lenck in Berlin in 1931.
+The Weimar Republic (1919–1933) was Germany's first parliamentary democracy, established after the First World War.
+Germany's defeat created a period of political instability in which numerous far‑left and far‑right groups attempted to seize power.
+Both sides formed their own militias and carried out political assassinations.
+For example, Foreign Minister Walther Rathenau was assassinated in 1922 by a far‑right organisation, while members of the Communist Party of Germany killed police captains Paul Anlauf and Franz Lenck in Berlin in 1931.